Jimi Hendrix’s 1963 Fender Stratocaster (Sunburst)

 Jimi Hendrix holding his 1963 Fender Stratocaster.
 Note the saddles arrangement and scratches.

-The guitar that Hendrix burned at the Astoria Theater could’ve been the second Stratocaster in the Star Club photo (seen on the full-size version of the photo above) since there were less than two weeks between the two gigs.
-The other theory is that Jimi used almost a brand new Stratocaster at Astoria, the one that was recently sold through auction.
+It’s possible that the guitar Jimi burned at the Astoria Theater was the second Stratocaster seen in the Star Club photo (visible in the full-size version of the image).
+The two gigs were less than two weeks apart, making this a plausible theory.
+Alternatively, Jimi may have used a nearly new Stratocaster at the Astoria—likely the one recently sold at auction as the alleged “Astoria Strat.”

-The Walkers Brothers tour and Beyond
+The Walker Brothers tour and Beyond

 A still from the video showing the scratch marks on the body of the Stratocaster.
 Photo source: YouTube Jimi Hendrix “Wild Thing” 1967-05-11